evansims/evansims/DEPLOY.md

 2. Connect this repository
 3. Set the required environment variables listed above
 4. Deploy using the `docker-compose.yml` file
-5. Ghost will be available on port 2368
+5. Your site will be available on port 80 (nginx) with Ghost on the backend

+## Mastodon Federation Support

+This configuration includes nginx to redirect Mastodon federation endpoints from evansims.com to mastodon.evansims.com.
+The following paths are automatically redirected:

+- `/.well-known/host-meta` - WebFinger discovery
+- `/.well-known/webfinger` - Account lookups
+- `/@evan` - Profile redirect
+- `/users/evan` - ActivityPub actor

+This allows users to find your Mastodon account using @evan@evansims.com instead of @evan@mastodon.evansims.com.

 ## First-Time Setup